amirmohammad-hamzei/abzarak/README.md

-# abzarak

 # 📱 Abzarak

 **Abzarak** is a multi-purpose desktop tool developed with PySide6.
 It features a modern graphical interface and includes modules such as music playback, weather display, and a digital clock.

 ---